Aditya-2002/Handwritten-text-recognition-using-Tensor-flow/README.md

 It's also worth noting that a CER (character error rate) of 6% may be okay, depending on the specific task and the quality of the validation data.
 The model is already performing quite well, and further improvements may not be possible without changing the code.

 # Conclusion:
-This tutorial taught us how to build a handwriting recognition model using TensorFlow and the IAM dataset.
+This project tells us how to build a handwriting recognition model using TensorFlow and the IAM dataset.
 We started by collecting and preprocessing the Dataset, including reading and parsing the "words.txt" annotation file and applying transformations such as image resizing and label padding to prepare the data for training.
 We then defined our model architecture using a CNN with LSTM layers and a CTC loss function and trained the model using the fit() method, monitoring its progress using TensorBoard.
 Finally, we tested the trained model on a small sample of the test dataset and saved it for future use.

-This tutorial provided a good starting point for building an OCR system using TensorFlow.
-We covered the basics of collecting and preprocessing the Dataset, defining the model architecture, and training and evaluating the model.
-To improve the performance of our model, we could try fine-tuning the hyperparameters, using a different dataset or augmenting the data, testing a different model architecture, or incorporating additional features.
-We can continue to build and improve our handwriting recognition model with these techniques.

-The trained model can be downloaded from [this link](https://drive.google.com/drive/folders/1sehMZh37m-XwllkPi4WK2EqlAzGbte7o?usp=sharing).